JustArchiNET/ASF-PluginTemplate/README.md

 ### Library references

 Our plugin template uses centrally-managed packages.
-Simply add a version reference below our `Import` clause in **[`Directory.Packages.props`](https://github.com/JustArchiNET/ASF-PluginTemplate/blob/main/Directory.Packages.props#L2)**.
-Afterwards add a `PackageReference` to your **[`MyAwesomePlugin.csproj`](https://github.com/JustArchiNET/ASF-PluginTemplate/blob/main/MyAwesomePlugin/MyAwesomePlugin.csproj#L6-L10)** as usual, but without specifying a version (which we specified in `Directory.Packages.props`).
+Simply add a `PackageVersion` reference below our `Import` clause in **[`Directory.Packages.props`](https://github.com/JustArchiNET/ASF-PluginTemplate/blob/main/Directory.Packages.props#L2)**.
+Afterwards add a `PackageReference` to your **[`MyAwesomePlugin.csproj`](https://github.com/JustArchiNET/ASF-PluginTemplate/blob/main/MyAwesomePlugin/MyAwesomePlugin.csproj#L6-L10)** as usual, but without specifying a version (which we've just specified in `Directory.Packages.props` instead).

 Using centrally-managed NuGet packages is crucial in regards to integration with library versions used in the ASF submodule, especially the `System.Composition.AttributedModel` which your plugin should always have in the ASF matching version.
 This also means that you don't have to (and actually shouldn't) specify versions for all of the libraries that ASF defines on its own in **[`Directory.Packages.props`](https://github.com/JustArchiNET/ArchiSteamFarm/blob/main/Directory.Packages.props)** (that you conveniently inherit from).